JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 {style="note"}

 To support special characters like emojis or Arabic script in web targets, you can either:
-* Use [automatic font fallback](compose-web-resources.md#automatic-font-fallback) to download Noto fonts on demand.
+* Rely on [automatic font fallback](compose-web-resources.md#automatic-font-fallback) to download Noto fonts on demand.
 * Bundle a specific font and register it manually using the [preload API](compose-web-resources.md#preload-resources-using-the-compose-multiplatform-preload-api) if you need full control over which font is used for fallback.